 Download Emma by Jane Austen.
-A classic romance of matchmaking, social comedy, misjudgment, and emotional growth.
+A classic romance and comedy of manners about Emma Woodhouse, matchmaking, social class, friendship, self-deception, love, and emotional growth.
 Available in PDF, EPUB, MOBI, and AZW3 formats.

 About Emma

-Emma by Jane Austen is a classic 1815 romance of wit, misjudgment, and emotional self-discovery.
-Ideal for readers who enjoy sharp social comedy and character-driven love stories, it follows Emma Woodhouse as confidence in her own matchmaking leads to confusion, wounded feelings, and a deeper understanding of herself and others.
+Emma by Jane Austen is an 1815 romantic novel of matchmaking, social comedy, self-deception, class, friendship, and emotional growth.
+Ideal for readers who enjoy classic romance, comedy of manners, intelligent heroines, village society, and sharply observed character studies, it follows Emma Woodhouse as her confidence in her own judgement leads to misunderstandings, misplaced influence, and a gradual education in humility, love, and self-knowledge.

 Why Read Emma?